 How is the family of the patient affected?

 While the focus remains on the patient in regards to falls, the family of the patient can play a role as well.
 A patient’s loved ones may constantly worry about their mobility, and overall well-being, and this can result in a lot of emotional strain.
 The patient’s family is integral in encouraging their family member to make safe decisions, use assistive devices, and be general moral support.
 Oftentimes they are involved extensively in the patient’s recovery, ensuring they receive the care they need.
 When a fall happens, the family can be affected greatly—emotionally, and financially.

 What about the patient?

 Apprehension of falling is more common than a person might think, especially among older adults.
 Those who fear falling are ultimately more likely to fall.
 In some ways, patients bear the weight of a fall before one even occurs.
 Many hospitals and communities aim to set their patients’ minds at ease by changing the narrative.
-With the advancement of technology, there are tools that can vastly change the way a facility handles inpatient falls, one being VSTAlert.
+With the advancement of technology, there are tools that can vastly change the way a facility handles bedside falls, one being VSTAlert.
 With preventative infrared technology, VSTAlert is able to detect falls 30-60 seconds before they happen, alerting nursing staff and reminding the patient themselves to stay in bed.
 This tool is being implemented across the country.
 In a matter of months, UMC Pitman dropped from 42.0 falls per 1,000 patient days to 5.1 when using VSTAlert.